9-Day Grand Tour of Spain: Northern Highlights & Andalusia from Malaga

 Day 2.
 (Saturday) GRANADA – TOLEDO – MADRID

 Breakfast at the hotel.
 Departure north to Toledo, where, under the Castilian sky and surrounded by the Tagus River, rises the impressive Imperial City of Toledo – a World Heritage Site and cradle of civilizations – where three cultures coexisted: Christian, Muslim, and Jewish.
 Upon arrival, we’ll take a panoramic bus tour to enjoy the magnificent view of the city from the other side of the Tagus River, a must-see for Toledo’s most iconic photo.
 Afterwards, we’ll enjoy an included lunch, and then, accompanied by an expert local guide, we’ll take a walk through Toledo’s historic centre to familiarize ourselves with this imposing medieval city.
 We’ll visit Zocodover Square, Toledo’s most emblematic square, surrounded by buildings of different architectural styles, from Renaissance to Baroque.
 Next, we’ll pass by the Alcázar of Toledo, an imposing fortress that now houses the Army Museum.
 Wandering through the streets of Toledo, we’ll arrive at the Plaza del Ayuntamiento (City Hall Square), where we’ll admire the façade of Toledo Cathedral, officially known as the Primate Cathedral of Spain.
 This imposing building blends Gothic, Renaissance, and Baroque styles and was built on the foundations of a former mosque.
 We’ll also learn about the damascening technique (inlaying precious metals into steel) at a local artisan workshop.
-In the afternoon, we’ll continue our journey to Madrid.
+In the afternoon, we’ll continue our journey to Madrid, Spain’s diplomatic and economic capital.
 Arrival at the hotel and accommodation.
+Once settled, you are free to begin exploring this magnificent cosmopolitan city at your own pace.
+We highly recommend a stroll through the Madrid de los Austrias (Hapsburg Madrid).
+This historic quarter features stunning Renaissance and Baroque architecture in the Puerta del Sol, Plaza Mayor, and Plaza de la Villa.
+Continue your exploration with a visit to the Royal Palace area at the elegant Plaza de Oriente, or admire the city’s grand landmarks including the Cibeles Fountain, Puerta de Alcalá, and the bustling Gran Vía.

 Day 3.
 (Sunday) MADRID – ZARAGOZA – PAMPLONA